 <60s

-From hitting Reserve to a Stripe-confirmed booking.
+Designed checkout time from hitting Reserve to a Stripe-confirmed booking.
 Single screen, no account creation, Apple Pay / Google Pay supported.

 TIMELINE